MiguelSombrero/bottlestash-app-backend/README.md

 ## Main features

-- Save beers in your stash to keep track what you have
+- Save beers in your stash to keep track what beers you have
-- Rate beers from your stash (or beers you don't have)
+- Rate beers you drink from your stash (or beers you don't have)
 - Search for stashes to see what beers other users have
 - ...

-## Documents
+## Documentation

 [User Manual](https://github.com/MiguelSombrero/bottlestash-app-backend/tree/master/docs/user_manual.md)